frypatch/The-Price-of-Remembering/book/CHAPTER_02.md

 Herma’s hands trembled as they worked the rope, his fingers brushing over a tangle of knots like they were alive and needing soothing.
 The tremor was small at first, a faint note in the symphony of the quiet room.

-Then, *snap*.
+Then, snap.

 The knot came undone, loose fibers unwinding with a sharp finality.
 Herma’s breath hitched, and his shoulders tightened.
 The strands in his hands lay limp as dead snakes.

 “Master?”
 I stood, suddenly aware of the stillness my own movement disturbed.
 “Should I summon someone from the Medica?”

-Herma lifted a slow, deliberate hand, as if turning away a tide.
+Herma slowly lifted his hand as if to deliberately turn away a tide.
 “No,” he said, his voice quiet but resolute.
 He drew a deeper breath and let his fingers rest against the limp cords.
 It was a gesture of comfort, meant perhaps for them, but more likely for himself.

 “These little betrayals,” he said after a moment, his usual steady baritone only slightly rough, “are nothing new, Kvothe.
 A bit like old friends who overstay their welcome.
 Bitter draughts and black poultices are our ways of shaking hands.”